 - The costs of a notary (although most major banks offer free notary services).

-For applicants who wish to retain counsel, attorney’s fees can vary widely from between $700.00 and $1,700.00.
-Due to the higher volume of seal and expunge applications handled by our law firm, our attorneys charge a flat rate of $500.00 for all applications in Jacksonville and the surrounding counties of Northeast Florida.
-For additional information, visit our Attorney Fees webpage.
+For applicants who wish to retain counsel, attorneys’ fees can vary widely from between $700.00 and $1,700.00.
+Due to the higher volume of seal and expunge applications handled by our law firm, our attorneys charge a flat rate of $500.00 for all applications in Northeast and Central Florida.

 If I have a record sealed or expunged in another state, can I also have a Florida record sealed or expunged?